 Professor of Journalism at Kingston University London, Brian Cathcart, highlights the impact of the Stephen Lawrence case on the public of Britain:

 “For the first time, the British public saw a grieving black family as a grieving family.
 A family that had suffered an injustice.
 And saw through the color of their skin, one might say.
 They identified with Doreen and Neville and they could see the injustice that had happened to them.”

-Hair fibres identified as Stephen’s were also found through DNA on the clothes of David Norris.
-Finally there was enough evidence to take the Stephen Lawrence case back to the Old Bailey.
+Hair fibers identified as Stephen’s were also found through DNA on the clothes of David Norris.
+Finally, there was enough evidence to take the Stephen Lawrence case back to the Old Bailey.
 In 2012 after a six-week long trial, both men were convicted of his murder.
 Gary Dobson received a minimum sentence of 15 years and David Norris 14 years in prison.

 The Impact of the Stephen Lawrence case

-The murder of Stephen Lawrence, the police investigation and the subsequent public enquiries into his death uncovered racist attitudes previously hidden.
-The courageous and relentless pressure from the Lawrence family changed attitudes, procedures and policies within the UK and highlighted institutionalised racism within the Metropolitan police force.
+The murder of Stephen Lawrence, the police investigation and the subsequent public inquiries into his death uncovered racist attitudes previously hidden.
+The courageous and relentless pressure from the Lawrence family changed attitudes, procedures, and policies within the UK and highlighted institutionalized racism within the Metropolitan police force.
 Not only that but they ensured the Stephen Lawrence case did not slip into the cold case files and remain there.

 The Stephen Lawrence case challenged the views of society and of the authorities entrusted to investigate such crimes.
-It is a case that will be remembered not only for the terrible crime that it was, but for the changes and impact it had within the police and the communities of the UK.
+It is a case that will be remembered not only for the terrible crime that it was but for the changes and impact it had in the police and the communities of the UK.